 - General and Operations Management: 18.9%, with 17,980 annual job openings

-Especially in North Texas, the Texas Workforce Commission’s Texas Wages and Employment Projection projects that there will be a 9.3% increase in jobs by 2026, with the biggest area of growth in medical and health services management, which they expect to grow by 30.1%.
-However, they also project that the agricultural, wholesale, and retail industries will be the hardest hit and actually see a diminishment in jobs.
-In agriculture alone they projected that there will be a -7.1% change in employment.
+Especially in the Dallas-Forth Worth area, the Texas Workforce Commission’s Texas Wages and Employment Projection projects that there will be a 9.3% increase in jobs by 2026, with the biggest area of growth in medical and health services management, which they expect to grow by 30.1%.
+However, they also project that the agricultural, wholesale, and retail industries in Dallas will be the hardest hit and actually see a diminishment in jobs.
+In agriculture alone, they projected that there will be a -7.1% change in employment.

 They also reported that for the city of Dallas in 2018 the average wages across all industries were $55,464, with chief executives having the highest salaries at over $200,000, on average.

 As mentioned before, employment law is very vast and has a lot of history.
 Laws can be changed or modified with new rulings, which may affect how employment attorneys practice defending the rights of their clients.
-An employment lawyer who is a member of professional organizations will not only aggressively fight for you to get the justice you deserve, but they are actively engaged in the field and continue their legal education to best serve their clients in a constantly-changing legal world.
-Memberships our attorneys hold are the Dallas Bar Association Employment Law Section Board, National Whistleblowers Association, National Employment Lawyers Association, and have been a past chair for the DFW Employment Lawyers Association.
+Our labor lawyers in Texas are members of professional Dallas employment lawyers organizations.
+Our Dallas employment law firm will not only aggressively fight for you to get the justice you deserve, but they are actively engaged in the field and continue their legal education to best serve their clients in a constantly-changing legal world.
+Memberships our attorneys hold are the Dallas Bar Association Employment Law Section Board, National Whistleblowers Association, National Employment Lawyers Association, and have been a past chair for the Dallas Forth Worth (DFW) Employment Lawyers Association.

 In cases such a wrongful termination, for example, you may be wondering how to present a strong case if you feel you’ve been unjustly terminated, and have to face a major company.
 This is incredibly daunting to most people.
-An employment lawyer represents individuals, not companies, and they’re on your side to fight for you.
+Our Dallas employment lawyers represent individuals, not companies, and they’re on your side to fight for you.
 It is harsh and cruel for an employer to meddle with your rights, especially when we all rely on our jobs for the income we need.
-We offer free consultations over the phone and are ready to listen to you.
+The employment lawyer Texas trusts are offering free consultations over the phone and are ready to listen to you.
 Call us today so we can help you get the justice you deserve.